 Zoom Recording Storage Limit

 Zoom permits one-to-one and group meetings that may include the sharing of a variety of media content.
-In an effort to stay within our Zoom storage limits, we have a 90-day retention policy for Zoom cloud recordings.
-This retention limit will help to ensure that sufficient storage capacity is provided to all university users (students, faculty, staff, and alumni).
-Recorded files older than 90 days dated from the time of creation will be moved to Zoom Trash and will stay there for 30 days.
+In an effort to stay within our Zoom storage limits, IT and Academic Technology have instituted an 120-day retention policy for Zoom cloud recordings.
+The limit system will help to ensure that sufficient storage capacity is provided to all university users (students, faculty, staff, and alumni).
+Cloud recorded files older than 90 days dated from the time of creation will be assgined a new link and moved to Zoom Trash where they will stay for an additional 30 days.
 During that time Zoom users can recover recordings, download, and store elsewhere.